Close Your IT Security Gaps with the Cloud

 Do your due diligence and thoroughly investigate any CSP you consider.
 Ask to see its compliance documentation.
 Speak to references.
 Inquire about its cloud security mechanisms.
 Also ask about the other services it offers that could help fill the gaps in your overall IT security and BC/DR plans, including cloud-based DR.

-You can learn more about cloud security during US Signal’s free one-hour webinar on Wednesday, May 10, at 2:00 p.m.
-“Control the Creep: Streamline Data Security and Compliance by Sharing the Work Load.”
-The webinar will cover the evolution of IT security and discuss how cloud services can ensure you have all your “security” bases covered.
-Click here to register to attend this webinar.
+US Signal shares more cloud security insights in May's webinar replay, “Control the Creep: Streamline Data Security and Compliance by Sharing the Work Load.”
+The webinar covered the evolution of IT security and discusses how cloud services can ensure you have all your “security” bases covered.
+Watch the webinar replay.